Remote Therapeutic Monitoring in Ohio.

 RTM billing in Ohio.

 RTM uses federally standardized CPT codes with uniform reimbursement across Ohio.
-Ohio Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+Ohio Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 RTM initial setup and patient education